Contents for Online Criminal Justice And Law Resources

 - World Encyclopedia of Police Forces and Correctional Systems

-To access online resources from off campus you will need a your My Chemeketa user name and six-digit password; host provider students may obtain a login from the instructor or librarian.
+To access online resources from off campus you will need a your My Chemeketa user name and password; host provider students may obtain a login from the instructor or librarian.

 Finding Laws, Regulations, and Case Law